johanix/hackathon120/README.md

 1. Receiving generalized notifications and have them trigger a **CDS** or **CSYNC** lookup and verification.

-2. Receiving DNS Updates (including a suitably restrictive update policy) and verification of the data in the received update.
+2. Receiving DNS Updates (including implementation of a suitably restrictive update policy) and verification of the data in the received update.

 3. Synthezising responses to queries for "**child._dsync.parent.**" to return the **DSYNC** targets for the correct registrar (if any).
    This requires some sort of mapping between child zones and "registrars", including information about the registrars DSYNC targets.

 4. Receiving updates to delegation information via a TLS-secured API call.
 Should include some sort of mapping for which set of child zones a particular client is allowed to update.

 <!---
 ## Registrar-side stuff